Are you looking for a weekend away and the best weekend trips from Nashville, TN? Don’t worry—we have you covered!

 Driving Time: 4 hours 10 minutes

-Great Smoky Mountains National Park is approximately 3 hours away from Nashville and it’s another weekend getaway, especially for those looking to visit one of the best natural spots in the United States.
+Great Smoky Mountains National Park, approximately 3 hours away from Nashville, is another fantastic weekend getaway, especially for those looking to visit one of the best natural spots in the United States.

 It is home to the Southern Appalachian Mountains and a very traditional and unique culture, rich flora, and diverse fauna of Cades Cove (and more).